pyOpenSci/software-peer-review/_sources/how-to/author-guide.md.txt

 check out our [pyOpenSci Python packaging guide](https://www.pyopensci.org/python-package-guide) which includes an overview discussion of best practices for Python packaging, including discussions of:

-- Tools that you can use to create your package
+- Tools that you can use to create your package,
-- Tools for creating and publishing documentation.
+- Tools for creating and publishing documentation,
 - Resources for creating files such as the README file, code of conduct, contributing guide, and more.

 ```{include} ../appendices/editor-in-chief-checks.md